Beautiful pairs

-For $T_k$ and $T_\Gamma$ as in Definition \ref{def:ACVF-pairs} let $\cF$ be the corresponding natural class of definable types such that $\ACVF(T_k,T_\Gamma)$ axiomatizes $\ACVF_\BP(\cK_\cF)$.
-We now describe the 8 corresponding possible classes $\cF$.
-Suppose first that $T_k$ corresponds to the theory of proper pairs of algebraically closed fields $\ACF_\BP$ and let $V$ be an algebraic variety over a small valued field $K$. \begin{enumerate}[leftmargin=*] \item When $T_\Gamma$ is the theory of trivial pairs of DOAG, $\cF$ corresponds to the class of stably dominated (equivalently generically stable) types.
-The set $\cF_V(K)$ of $K$-definable types in $\cF$ concentrating on $V$ is denoted $\widehat{V}(K)$, and can be viewed as a model theoretic analogue of the Berkovich analytification $V^{\mathrm{an}}$ of $V$.
-It was already shown to be strict pro-definable in \cite{HL}. \item When $T_\Gamma$ corresponds to bounded pairs of DOAG, $\cF$ corresponds to the class of bounded definable types in $\ACVF$, meaning the types $p\in \D{}(\cU)$ that have a realization in a model whose value group is bounded by $\Gamma(\cU)$.
+\begin{enumerate}[leftmargin=*, label=(\arabic*)] \item Note that in $\ACVF$, a definable type $p$ is stably dominated type if and only if $p$ is orthogonal to $\Gamma$~\cite[Proposition 2.9.1]{HL}.
+Thus, when $T_\Gamma$ is the theory of trivial pairs of $\DOAG$, $\cF$ corresponds to the class of stably dominated types.
+The set $\cF_V(K)$ of $K$-definable types in $\cF$ concentrating on $V$ is denoted $\widehat{V}(K)$, and can be viewed as a model-theoretic analogue of the Berkovich analytification $V^{\mathrm{an}}$ of $V$.
+It was already shown to be strict pro-definable in \cite{HL}. \item When $T_\Gamma$ corresponds to bounded pairs of $\DOAG$, $\cF$ corresponds to the class of bounded definable types in $\ACVF$, meaning the types $p\in \D{}(\cU)$ that have a realisation in a model whose value group is bounded by $\Gamma(\cU)$.
 The set $\cF_V(K)$ will be denoted by $\widetilde{V}(K)$ and studied in a subsequent work.
-It can be seen as the model theoretic analogue of the adic space, in the sense of Huber~\cite{Adic}, associated to $V$. \item When $T_\Gamma$ is the theory of proper pairs of DOAG such that $P(\cM)$ is convex in $M$, $\cF$ corresponds to those definable types that are orthogonal to $p_{0^+}$.
+It can be seen as the model theoretic analogue of the adic space, in the sense of Huber~\cite{Adic}, associated to $V$.
+Indeed, when $K$ is a maximally complete with $\Gamma(K)=\mathbb{R}$, following the same machinery~\cite[Chapter 14.1]{HL}, one can show that $\widetilde{V}(K)$ is in natural bijection with the adic space associated to $V$. \item When $T_\Gamma$ is the theory of proper pairs of $\DOAG$ such that $P(\cM)$ is convex in $M$, $\cF$ corresponds to those definable types that are orthogonal to $p_{0^+}$ (in $\ACVF$).
+Indeed, since $\Gamma\models \DOAG$, $P(\cM)$ being convex in $M$ is the same as no realisation of $p_{0^+}$ is added.
 We are unaware of a geometric interpretation of such type spaces. \item When $T_\Gamma$ is the theory that corresponds to all definable types in DOAG, $\cF$ corresponds to the class of all definable types.